I know why people search “Why I Left eXp Realty” so often.

 A real estate agent at eXp Realty may be tempted to leave the company if they look around and see better opportunities elsewhere.

-They should know that eXp Realty, like any other organization, isn’t perfect and is constantly working on getting better.
+Like any other organization, they should know that eXp Realty isn’t perfect and is constantly working on getting better.

 But ultimately, another brokerage model might make more sense for their real estate business.